The Slants: 2017–2019: The Band Who Must Not Be Named EP

 On 11 January 2017, the band released The Band Who Must Not Be Named, one week before their appearance at the Supreme Court.
-The title is "jab at the Trademark Office" from "the anti-racist band that the government calls racist" (Denver Westword).
+The title is a "jab at the Trademark Office" from "the anti-racist band that the government calls racist".
 For this release, the band worked with Track Town Records in Jiang's hometown of Eugene, Oregon.
 The EP's main single, a fully completed version of the song "From the Heart," was quoted in multiple stories about the band's legal journey.

 After returning from Washington, DC, the band launched an ambitious national tour, with over 70 appearances in 60 days, which included multiple speaking engagements by Simon Tam, sharing legal insights from their case at law schools, bar associations, and advocacy organizations.

 On 19 June 2017, the Supreme Court unanimously ruled in the Slants' favor.

 The band continued touring nationally using fill-in drummers, including Randy Bemrose of Radiation City.
 In 2018, they collaborated with WNYC Studios for a single called "18 21" to be included in a More Perfect series, joining the likes of Dolly Parton and Devendra Banhart.